jfcere/ngx-markdown/README.md

 </markdown>
 ```

-Optionally, you can use `katexOptions` property to specify [KaTeX options](https://katex.org/docs/options.html).
+Optionally, you can use `katexOptions` property to specify both the [KaTeX options](https://katex.org/docs/options.html) and the [KaTeX Auto-Render options](https://katex.org/docs/autorender.html#api).

 ```typescript
 import { KatexOptions } from 'ngx-markdown';